The HIDTA Program, a federal grant program administered by the

-Prince William, Alexandria, Henrico, Chesterfield, Hanover and Prince George counties
+Prince William, Alexandria, Henrico, Chesterfield, Hanover, Prince George and Roanoke

 Howard, Anne Arundel, Montgomery, Prince Georges, Charles and Wicomico Counties

-and the City of Baltimore in Maryland; and Washington, DC.
+and the City of Baltimore in Maryland; Washington, DC; and Berkeley County West Virginia.

 To improve interagency collaboration, promote the sharing of accurate and timely

 information and intelligence, and provide specialized training and other resources